mitliagkas/mitliagkas.github.io/ml-class.md

 order: 3
 ---

-IFT6390: Fundamentals of machine learning -- Automne 2022
+IFT6390B: Fundamentals of machine learning -- Automne 2023
 =========

 An introductory but **very intensive** class in machine learning.
+This is the anglophone section, 6390B; Guillaume Rabusseau teaches the french version of the class, 6390A, this same semester.
-It is taught in <a href="http://pierrelucbacon.com/teaching/fondements-de-lapprentissage-machine/">Winter 2022 by Pierre-Luc Bacon</a> and will be taught again in Fall 2022 by Ioannis Mitliagkas.
+It is also taught in <a href="http://pierrelucbacon.com/teaching/fondements-de-lapprentissage-machine/">winter by Pierre-Luc Bacon</a> in french.
 This page contains relevant information on Dr. Mitliagkas' fall version of the class.

 Listed as [IFT6390: Fondements de l'apprentissage machine](https://admission.umontreal.ca/cours-et-horaires/cours/ift-6390/)